kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 This addresses three distinct operator intents:

-- Manifest-based webhooks get first crack at the object before any REST-based webhook:
+- Manifest-based webhooks get to intercept objects before any REST-based webhook:
   `StaticFirst`.
 - Manifest-based webhooks have the final say after REST-based webhooks: `StaticLast`, combined with `reinvocationPolicy: IfNeeded` on the manifest-based webhooks.